-Title Practical training: Genes and Proteins Period 1 Code PSY4341 ECTS credits - Organisational unit Psychiatry and Neuropsychology (FHML) Coordinator Jörg Mey and Pilar Martinez-Martinez Descriptions This practical training provides students with a practical understanding of the most important techniques in molecular neuroscience.
+Title Practical training: Genes and Proteins Period 1 Code PSY4341 ECTS credits - Organisational unit Psychiatry and Neuropsychology (FHML) Coordinator Pilar Martinez-Martinez Descriptions This practical training provides students with a practical understanding of the most important techniques in molecular neuroscience.
 Students are made familiar with selected aspects of molecular biology that provide the non-specialist with the principles for understanding the structure and functional relationships of molecular biology techniques This includes basic laboratory techniques such as pipetting, pH titration and a protein assay.
-Specific techniques performed in the lab are DNA/RNA isolation and analysis, DNA synthesis and PCR Goals Knowledge of: standard techniques in molecular research laboratories Acquaintance with terms of molecular biology/biochemistry Instruction language EN Prerequisites Read carefully the mandatory literature listed below Recommended literature Lodish, H. et al., Molecular Cell Biology Alberts, B. et al., Essential Cell Biology In both books the chapters and panels on protein separation and analysis and on gene expression analysis Teaching methods Papers and textbook chapters Research Skills Training Work in subgroups Assessment methods Attendance Final paper/Lab report Written exam Key words General laboratory techniques, RNA, DNA isolation, protein purification, ELISA, PCR/ RT-PCR, Western blot
+Specific techniques performed in the lab are DNA/RNA isolation and analysis, DNA synthesis and PCR Goals Knowledge of: Standard techniques in molecular research laboratories, acquaintance with terms of molecular biology/biochemistry.
+Instruction language EN Prerequisites Read carefully the mandatory literature listed below Recommended literature Lodish, H. et al., Molecular Cell Biology; Alberts, B. et al., Essential Cell Biology.
+In both books the chapters and panels on protein separation and analysis and on gene expression analysis.
+Teaching methods Papers and textbook chapters Research Skills Training Work in subgroups Assessment methods Attendance Final paper Written exam Key words general laboratory techniques, RNA, DNA isolation, protein purification, ELISA, PCR/ RT-PCR, western blot

-Title Introduction to Psychology Period 1 Code PSY4312 ECTS credits 5 Organisational unit Neuropsychology and Psychopharmacology (FPN) Coordinator Eef Theunissen Descriptions In this course students acquire an overview of human cognitive psychology.
-A selected number of psychological themes are covered, surveying knowledge on how humans act and interact, how they differ from each other, how they reason and speak and how they 'know' things.
-The course focuses on 'normal' human performance, but malfunction and psychopathology are also covered.
-The major emphasis of the course is on understanding human behaviour by means of cognitive, non-biological theories and paradigms.
-Goals Knowledge of: Social psychology, motivation, perception, personality, behaviour, consciousness, psychological assessment, cognitive psychology.
-Instruction language EN Prerequisites This introductory course is required for students with a biological background.
-The parallel course PSY4311 is required for students with a psychological background.
-Thus, students enroll in either PSY4311 or PSY4312.
-The course coordinators of both courses evaluate which of the two courses a student is required to take.
-Recommended literature Journal articles, book chapters.
-Teaching methods Assignment(s) Lecture(s) Paper(s) PBL Presentation(s) Assessment methods Attendance Final paper Participation Peer review Key words introduction, behaviour, cognition, psychology
+Title Introduction to Psychology

+Period 1

+Code PSY4312

+ECTS credits 5

+Organisational unit Neuropsychology and Psychopharmacology (FPN)

+Coordinator Eef Theunissen

+Descriptions In this course students acquire an overview of human cognitive

+psychology.
+A selected number of psychological themes are covered,

+surveying knowledge on how humans act and interact, how they differ

+from each other, how they reason and speak and how they 'know' things.

+The course focuses on 'normal' human performance, but malfunction

+and psychopathology are also covered.
+The major emphasis of the

+course is on understanding human behaviour by means of cognitive, non-

+Coole biological theories and paradigms.

+Goals Knowledge of:

+social psychology, motivation, perception, personality, behaviour,

+Instruction language EN

+Prerequisites This introductory course is required for students with a biological

+background.
+The parallel course PSY4311 is required for students with a

+psychological background.
+Thus, students enroll in either PSY4311 or

+PSY4312.
+The course coordinators of both courses evaluate which of the

+two courses a student is required to take.

+Recommended literature Journal articles;

+Book chapters.

+Teaching methods Assignment(s)

+Lecture(s)

+Paper(s)

+PBL

+Presentation(s)

+Assessment methods Attendance

+Final paper

+Key words introduction, behaviour, cognition, psychology

 Title Neuroanatomy

 Period 1

 Code PSY4313

-ECTS credits 5
+ECTS credits 4

 Organisational unit Psychiatry and Neuropsychology (FHML)

-Coordinator Jochen De Vry
+Coordinator Jörg Mey

 Descriptions It is essential to have a basic knowledge of the brain anatomy when working in the field of molecular neuroscience.
 The aim of the course is to acquaint students with the neuroanatomical terminology and provide insight into the spatial and functional organisation of the brain Many specific brain areas can be linked to particular functions.
 Thus, knowledge of the brain anatomy and its main functions allows direct linkage of specific neurological or psychiatric disorders to particular brain areas.
 In addition, various other methods of modern brain imaging (both in vivo and ex vivo) are discussed.
-The course also encompasses some practical training in which students participate in different practicals to study human, sheep and rat macro and micro brain anatomy.
+The course also encompasses some practical training in which students participate in different practicals to study human, sheep and rat macro and micro brain anatomy

-Goals Knowledge of: Basic human neuroanatomy, brain imaging, microglia and macroglia, neurons, blood brain barrier, ventricular system, brain vasculature, immunohistochemistry.
+Goals Knowledge of:

+Basic human neuroanatomy, brain imaging, microglia and macroglia, neurons, blood brain barrier, ventricular system, brain vasculature, immunohistochemistry.

 Instruction language EN

 Prerequisites

-Recommended literature Journal articles, book chapters.
+Recommended literature Journal articles; Book chapters.

-Teaching methods Assignment(s) Lecture(s) PBL Skills Training(s)
+Teaching methods Assignment(s)

+Lecture(s)

+PBL

+Skills

+Accessment methods Attendance

-Assessment methods Attendance Written exam
+Assessment methods Attenuance Written even

-Key words neuroanatomy, glia, neurons, blood brain barrier, ventricular system, immunohistochemistry
+Kowwords willien exdill

+immunohistochemistry